 - Run Active Directory Users and Computers.

-- Under the "View" menu ensure that "Advanced
+- Under the "View" menu ensure that "Advanced Features" is ticked.

 - Find the user's account that you want to be able to send as, and open up the account properties.